 My rating: 3.6/5.
 If your GEO strategy includes model governance and brand safety, keep an eye on it.

-Pick an all-in-one if… you want one system to monitor AI visibility, prescribe actions, and ship content and partnership work.
+Go all-in-one if you want one system to monitor AI visibility, prescribe actions, and ship content and partnership work.
 Goodie AI and Athena lean here; Profound offers enterprise depth.

-Pick a measurement-first stack if… you already have content ops and just need rock-solid tracking for executives and planning.
-Ahrefs’ Brand Radar AI add-ons are clean here; Evertune is strong for category benchmarking.
+Go measurement-first if you already have content ops and just need rock-solid tracking for executives and planning.
+Ahrefs’ Brand Radar AI is clean here; Evertune is strong for category benchmarking.

-Pick an enterprise backbone if… you need governance and procurement simplicity with a flexible app layer.
+Go enterprise backbone if you need governance and procurement simplicity with a flexible app layer.
 Semrush Enterprise AIO plus App Center is your friend, and Otterly is a fast add for monitoring.